 iacii tification of Key R isks SR1 The increasing need for healthcare intervention is not met in most appropriate and timely way, and inadequate capacity impacts the ability of the NHS in Derby and Derbyshire and upper tier Councils to deliver consistently safe services with appropriate levels of care.
 SR2 pace an rm operational needs hinder the d scale required to improve health as and life expectancy.
-SR3 The population is not sufficiently engaged in designing and developing services leading to inequitable access to care and outcomes.
-SR4 costs an ICB to m position S in Derbyshire is unable to reduce d improve productivity to enable the nove into a sustainable financial and achieve best value from the available funding.
+SR3 The population is not suffic and developing services le to care and outcomes. \boxtimes SR4 costs an ICB to m position S in Derbyshire is unable to reduce d improve productivity to enable the nove into a sustainable financial and achieve best value from the available funding.
 SR5 The system is not able to r workforce to meet the strat the operational plans.
-SR6 create a a risk that the system does not nd enable a health and care to facilitate integrated care. \boxtimes SR7 Decisions and actions take are not aligned with the str impacting on the scale of t required. ategic aims of ransformation f the system, and change SR8 establish a risk that the system does not n intelligence and analytical s to support effective decision SR9 The gap in health and care factors (recognising that no the direct control of the sys of the system to reduce he outcome. ot all factors m stem) which lir nay be within mits the ability SR10 identify, digital tra a risk that the system does not prioritise and adequately resource ansformation in order to improve as and enhance efficiency. o Comr nittee will be linked to the Board Assurance CB or I wider Integrated Care Syst - ereu trie manciai impact o in the r wider integrated Care be completed by F inance T eam ONL Y] Yes 🗆 No□ Details/FindingsHas this been signed off I a finance team member?
-Has this been signed of Not a applicable nterest b een ident ified thro bughou ıt the c Has this been signed of a finance team member ?
+SR6 create a a risk that the system does not nd enable a health and care to facilitate integrated care. \boxtimes SR7 Decisions and actions take are not aligned with the str impacting on the scale of t required. ategic aims of ransformation f the system, and change SR8 establish a risk that the system does not n intelligence and analytical s to support effective decision SR9 The gap in health and care widens due to a range of factors (recognising that not all factors may be within SR10 identify, digital tra a risk that the system does not prioritise and adequately resource ansformation in order to improve as and enhance efficiency. o Comr nittee will be linked to the Board Assurance CB or I wider Integrated Care Syst - ereu trie manciai impact o in the r wider integrated Care be completed by F inance T eam ONL Y] Yes 🗆 No□ Deta · · · / · · · · · · · · · · · · · · · · ils/Findings applicable Has this been signed of a finance team member Not applicable.
+Not a applicable nterest b een ident ified thro bughou ıt the c Has this been signed of a finance team member ?
 Not a applicable ified thro bughou It the c Has this been signed of a finance team member Not applicable. ?
 Not a applicable any conflicts of i ified thro bughou it the c Has this been signed of a finance team member Not applicable. ?
 Not a Have No c Proje applicable any conflicts of i onflicts of interest v vere raise d. ified thro bughou it the c Has this been signed of a finance team member Not applicable. ?
 Not a Have No c Proje Com applicable any conflicts of i onflicts of interest v act Dependencies vere raise d. tified thro It the c Has this been signed of a finance team member Not applicable. decision-making process ?
 Not a No c Proje Com Data Impa applicable e any conflicts of i onflicts of interest v ect Dependencies pletion of Impact Protection vere raise Assessm d. nents Detail Has this been signed of a finance team member Not applicable. decision-making process ?
-Not a Have No c Proje Com Data Impa Qual Asse Equa applicable any conflicts of i onflicts of interest v ect Dependencies pletion of Impact Protection act Assessment vere raise Assessm Yes ⊡ d. nents No□ N/A⊠ Detail Detail s/Findi Has this been signed of a finance team member Not applicable. decision-making process ?
+Not a Have No c Proje Com Data Impa Qual Asse Equa applicable any conflicts of i onflicts of interest v ect Dependencies pletion of Impact Protection act Assessment vere raise Assessm Yes ⊡ d. nents No N/A⊠ Detail Detail s/Findi Has this been signed of a finance team member Not applicable. decision-making process ?